mwielgoszewski/jython-burp-api/README.md

 	>>> MyMenuItem(Burp)

-Note however, menu items registered in the console cannot be reloaded since there is no actual file to watch for changes.
-Also, keep in mind that in order to load the menu, we need to import it, thus requiring it to be in our class path (if you keep your plugins under `Lib/`, you should be good).
+Also, keep in mind that in order to load the menu, we need to import it, thus requiring it to be in our class path.
+If you keep your plugins under the `Lib/` directory, you should be good.

 Dependencies
 ------------